antonioalecrim/jsoncheck/README.md

 # jsoncheck
-This application verifies if a json file syntax is correct.
+Verifies if a json file syntax is correct.

 If some error is detected it will show where's the problem.